 Coaching – Parents, please do not coach or instruct your child on what to do while training because you may tell them something that is incorrect or not safe to do for themselves or the other students.
 Coaching is only done by the coaches.

 Mat Etiquette – Bow to the flags before stepping on and off the mat.
 If you are late to class, stand by the mat until the instructor invites you onto the mat.
+Shake all of the black belt(s) hands when you get onto the mat.
 Do not take off your gi top until class has ended.
 Sit or stand on the mat when instruction is taking place or when class is in session, but NEVER lie down on the mat.
 Do not leave class without consulting with the instructor.